YARC-Official/docs/songs/Setlist.md

 ## 💻 Assorted Electronic 1
 Here is a pack of energetic pop/dance/electronic songs, providing challenges on all instruments!
-(A subset of this pack was originally released as Assorted Pack 2.)
+(A subset of this pack was previously released as Assorted Pack 2.)

 | Track | Artist | Album | Genre | Year |  Guitar | Bass | Drums | Keys | Vocals | Release | Link |
 | :-- | :-- | :-- | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: |